-Unfortunately, uShip's brand has been used to promote various scams by fraudsters on the internet.
+Although uShip is a legitimate company, the brand has been used to promote various scams by fraudsters on the internet.
 These scams come in a few forms, namely fraudulent classified and employment scams.

 What is a classified scam?

-If someone contacts you online in regards to the sale of an item, and claims the item will be sent to you via uShip, it may be a scam.
+If someone contacts you online regarding the sale of an item, and claims the item will be sent to you via uShip, it may be a scam.
 The fraudster will claim that the item is waiting at uShip’s headquarters, and then request money for various demands, for vaccinations (if a pet) or insurance, and continue to make up costs for shipping until you catch on.
 They’ll request payments be made through a wire transfer service like WesternUnion or a cryptocurrency like bitcoin.

 **If an ad online seems suspect in any way, do not send funds.**